codee-com/open-catalog/Checks/PWR048/README.md

 }
 ```

-In the above example, the expression `a + b * c` is effectively a FMA operation
+In the above example, the expression `a + b * c` is effectively an FMA
-and it can be replaced with a call to `fma`:
+operation and it can be replaced with a call to `fma`:

 ```c
 #include <math.h>